Governments’ reckless attack on cloud services undermines our digital economy and throws privacy to the wind

 As of right now the government’s secret spying on our private lives could affect anyone, at anytime and we can’t even tell when we’ve been victimized by it.

 Enough is enough.
-We need our government to come clean about its spying practices.
+Governments need tocome clean about its spying practices.